-- 9.4.1 Maternity Leave.
+9.4.1 Maternity Leave.
 Maternity leave shall be granted to a female employee (regardless of marital status) for periods of her certifiable disability from work caused or contributed to by her pregnancy, miscarriage, abortion or child birth.
-Employees may use any and all accrued leaves to continue pay, provided that the Sheriff's Office may request medical verification of the disability for any use of sick leave. - 9.4.2 Parental Leave.
+Employees may use any and all accrued leaves to continue pay, provided that the Sheriff's Office may request medical verification of the disability for any use of sick leave.

+9.4.2 Parental Leave.
 All employees shall be granted parental leave in accordance with RCW 49.12.
 A maximum of three (3) working days parental leave shall be allowed any employee upon the birth of his/her child or adoption of a child under one (1) year old.
 Such parental leave shall be deducted from the employees accrued leave accounts, as designated by the employee.
 Additional paid or unpaid leave will be granted if the mother's or child's health requires the employee's assistance.
 This leave shall be in addition to any leave granted pursuant to Section 9.4.1.

-- 9.5 Bereavement Leave.
+9.5 Bereavement Leave.
 A full-time employee shall be granted up to three (3) work days of paid bereavement leave at the time of a death in the employee's immediate family.
-Such employee shall be granted up to an additional two (2) days of paid bereavement leave when substantial travel is necessary. - 9.5.1 For the purposes of this Section, eligible family members are: - a) Spouse, domestic partner, children, parents, brother, sister (or the step and in-law equivalents) - b) Grandparents, grandchildren, aunts, uncles - c) Other relatives living in the employee's household - 9.5.2 Bereavement leave in excess of three (3) working days or for other relatives may be granted with the approval of the supervisor and charged to an employee's accrued leave, as designated by the employee. - 9.5.3 With authorization, time off with pay will be allowed for attending the funeral of a County employee.
-Time off, using an employee's accrued leave (except sick leave) may be allowed, with prior authorization, to attend the funeral of a friend or relative. - 9.6 Absence not on duly authorized leave shall be treated as absence without pay and in addition may be grounds for disciplinary action.
-Upon his/her return, the employee shall give a written statement to the Sheriff, explaining the reasons for his/her absence. - 9.7 Examinations for County Job Openings.
+Such employee shall be granted up to an additional two (2) days of paid bereavement leave when substantial travel is necessary.

+9.5.1 For the purposes of this Section, eligible family members are:

+- a) Spouse, domestic partner, children, parents, brother, sister (or the step and in-law equivalents) - b) Grandparents, grandchildren, aunts, uncles - c) Other relatives living in the employee's household

+9.5.2 Bereavement leave in excess of three (3) working days or for other relatives may be granted with the approval of the supervisor and charged to an employee's accrued leave, as designated by the employee.

+9.5.3 With authorization, time off with pay will be allowed for attending the funeral of a County employee.
+Time off, using an employee's accrued leave (except sick leave) may be allowed, with prior authorization, to attend the funeral of a friend or relative.

+9.6 Absence not on duly authorized leave shall be treated as absence without pay and in addition may be grounds for disciplinary action.
+Upon his/her return, the employee shall give a written statement to the Sheriff, explaining the reasons for his/her absence.

+9.7 Examinations for County Job Openings.
 Upon prior notice to his/her supervisor, an employee shall be allowed paid work time to take examinations required for other positions within the County.

+9.8 Family and Medical Paid Leave.
+The County will offer Paid Family and Medical Leave in compliance with the Washington Paid Family and Medical Leave Program.
+The County will contribute to the Paid Family and Medical Leave Program based upon fifty percent (50%) of the premiums as provided in Chapter 50A.10.030 (3) (d) RCW.
+The County shall deduct from the employee's wages fifty percent (50%) of the required premiums for the Family and Medical Leave Program as permitted beginning January 1, 2020.
+Employees will be required to participate in the Family and Medical Paid Leave Program per RCW 50A.04.

-ARTICLE 10 HOURS AND FLEXIBLE SCHEDULING
+ARTICLE 10.
+HOURS AND FLEXIBLE SCHEDULING